Since our last update:

 How Workers’ Comp Costs Are Calculated

 Workers’ compensation insurance is governed at the state level, and each state has its own method for calculating rates.
-That said, most formulas share a few characteristics.
-For example, all workers’ comp calculations use your business’s risk, total payroll, and claims history to determine your premium.
+However, most formulas share a few characteristics.
+For example, all workers’ comp calculations use your business’ risk, total payroll, and claims history to determine your premium.

 Of these three pieces of information, payroll is the only number that isn’t a rating.
-The other two—your class code rate and experience modifier—are created by ratings bureaus, the organizations that advise states on rating policies, to represent your business risk and claims history respectively, they can use them in the formula listed below.
+The other two—your class code rate and experience modifier—are created by ratings bureaus, which are the organizations that advise states on rating policies, and represent your business risk and claims history respectively.
+They can use them in the formula listed below:

 If you have all three numbers, you can use this calculator to get an estimate of your workers’ compensation costs.
-However, the result is only an estimate because it does not consider several factors that your state may use to come to your total premium.
+However, the result is only an estimate because it doesn’t consider several factors that your state may use to calculate your total premium.